nxPublic/GeforceNowQueueDisplay/README.md

 https://www.virustotal.com/gui/file-analysis/M2EyY2E5YzAxZGE4OTZlYzUyYjIyYzM2OThlNjI2NGM6MTYwNzY0MTQzMQ==/detection
 No clue why there are detections, its not obfuscated/packed or crypted.
 If you dont trust it, compile it yourself or check my uploaded file with a .mono/.net editor.
 (DotPeek is a great way)

+## Requirements
+* .net Framework 2.0 (Basically Windows XP SP2 or better)
+* If you want the unqiue font inside the Programm install: https://www.dafont.com/isl-jupiter.font